Sweat the Small Stuff: remark-smartypants

 Here’s what it does:

-That’s the entire pitch.
-No configuration, no decisions.
+That’s the entire pitch: no configuration, no decisions to make.
 It processes your Markdown at build time and outputs the right characters.

 Why bother?